Key Takeaways

 You should move your car to a safe location under the following circumstances:

-Always use your hazard lights or other indicators to signal to other drivers that you’re moving your vehicle post-accident.
-This step is even more critical if the accident happens at night or in poor visibility conditions.
-Make your actions predictable to other drivers to prevent further mishaps.
+Always use your hazard lights or other indicators to signal to other drivers when you move my car after an accident.
+This step is especially critical if the car accident happens at night or in poor visibility conditions.
+Making your actions predictable can prevent further mishaps and additional property damage.

 When You Should Not Move Your Car After a Crash